JustinMi/JustinMi.github.io/_posts/2017-05-30-migrating-sql-databases-pcari.md

 # Intro

-This is a version of my ["Migrating SQLite Databases to MySQL (Django)"](http://justinmi.me/blog/2017/04/28/migrating-sql-databases) specifically tailored to my PCARI project.
+This is a version of my ["Migrating SQLite Databases to MySQL (Django)"](http://justinmi.me/blog/2017/04/28/migrating-sql-databases) specifically tailored to the PCARI project.

 ### Prerequisites/Assumptions:
 * You are using OS X or Ubuntu 16.04